philippgille/chromem-go/examples/semantic-search-arxiv-openai/README.md

 This example shows a semantic search application, using `chromem-go` as vector database for finding semantically relevant search results.
 We load and search across ~5,000 arXiv papers in the "Computer Science - Computation and Language" category, which is the relevant one for Natural Language Processing (NLP) related papers.

 This is not a retrieval augmented generation (RAG) app, because after *retrieving* the semantically relevant results, we don't *augment* any prompt to an LLM.
-No LLM is generates the final output.
+No LLM generates the final output.

 ## How to run